 If a property appears inline in the root file, its name SHALL NOT appear as one of the property names in externalPropertyFileReferences.
 Even if the property name erroneously appears in externalPropertyFileReferences, a SARIF consumer SHALL ignore the contents of the external property file.
 Since an external property file can contain multiple externalized properties, externalPropertyFileReference objects belonging to distinct properties MAY denote the same external property file.
 However, if an array-valued externalizable property is divided among multiple external property files, the externalPropertyFileReference objects belonging to that property SHALL denote distinct external property files.

-EXAMPLE 2: In this example, run.conversion and run.properties are stored in the same external property file.
+EXAMPLE 2: In this example, theRun.conversion and theRun.properties are stored in the same external property file.

 { # A run object (§3.14).